Reading Time: 7 minutes

 Appearance and Identification

-• Cap: The cap is lilac to purple, fading with age.
-It is 5 to 15 cm in diameter.
+• Cap: The cap is lilac to purple and fades with age, 5 to 15 cm in diameter.

-• Gills: The gills are vibrant lilac to lavender blue when young, turning a more subdued hue with age.
+• Gills: The gills are vibrant lilac to lavender blue when young but turn a more sombre hue with age.

 • Stem: The stem is slightly swollen at the base and lilac in color.

-To cultivate these mushrooms, use sawdust spawn instead of grain spawn, as birds eat it before it has time to spread in the garden.
-The mycelium of wood blewits is purple.
-It starts off as white and then turns purple, and it is fascinating to watch them change color.
+Use sawdust spawn to cultivate these mushrooms, instead of grain spawn, which birds eat before it has time to spread in the garden.
+Wood blewits have a purple mycelium.
+The mycelium starts off as white and then turns purple, and it is fascinating to watch them change color.

 Ecology